Darxo/Hardened/README.md

 - The combat map is no longer revealed at the end of a battle
 - Tactical Forest Maps no longer randomly spawn **Grassland** tiles (2 AP per move)
 - Tactical Swamp Maps no longer randomly spawn **Plashy Grass** tiles (2 AP per move)
+- Fighting in the desert during the day now has a 20% chance to spawn a cosmetic Desert-Storm effect
+- Ambience effects (e.g. rain, storm) during combat are now seeded using day number and day/night cycle as additional salt

 ## Crisis